ibm-cloud-docs/vpc/block_storage_is_faq.md

 IOPS is measured based on a load profile of 16-KB blocks with random 50% read and 50% writes.
 Workloads that differ from this profile might experience reduced performance.
 If you use a smaller block size, maximum IOPS can be obtained, but throughput is less.
 For more information, see
 [How block size affects performance](/docs/vpc?topic=vpc-capacity-performance#how-block-size-affects-performance).

-### What typical network performance might I expect between my Compute instances and the {{site.data.keyword.block_storage_is_short}} service?
-{: faq}
-{: #faq-block-storage-17}

-{{site.data.keyword.block_storage_is_short}} is connected to compute instances on a shared network, so the exact performance latency depends on the network traffic within a specific time frame.
-Target latency for a 16-KB block size volume is under 1 millisecond for random reads and under 2 milliseconds for writes.

 ### What mechanisms are used to avoid data storage contention?
 {: faq}
 {: #faq-block-storage-17a}